-Adding ecommerce programs lets you take a two-pronged approach to its promotion.
+Adding ecommerce affiliate programs lets you take a two-pronged approach to its promotion.
 You have the dedicated ecommerce stores spending tens of thousands on ecommerce tools and resources.
 Then, you have small startups and personal businesses seeking inexpensive ecommerce solutions.

 This puts you in an advantageous position to promote multi-tiered, high paying ecommerce offers.
 Plus, many ecommerce programs offer recurring commissions!
-This is, by far, an extremely enjoyable niche market we believe you should explore – these ecommerce programs can fit on nearly any niche blog with the right guidance and commitment from their blog owners.
+This is, by far, an extremely enjoyable niche market we believe you should explore – these ecommerce affiliate programs can fit on nearly any niche blog with the right guidance and commitment from their blog owners.

 The Ecommerce Industry: What You Need to Know

 Ecommerce is one of the driving forces of the Web not only due to its necessity with payment processing for retail and online retailers.
 But, its business opportunity, too.
 Platforms like Shopify, Magento, WooCommerce, and Volusion have variable levels of costs and features making it possible to sell products and services online.

 Businesses were stuck with their location prior to the Web.
 They could attempt to expand by opening new stores, using mailers, or cold calling.
 But, this required additional employees.
 Ecommerce paved the say for any individual or business to sell globally.